archeti-org/cp.recipe.cmd/cp/recipe/cmd/docs/README.txt

 [commandexample]
 recipe = cp.recipe.cmd
-install_cmd =
+install_cmds =
    echo "install commands go here"
 	cd /tmp
 	echo `pwd`
-	echo 'see, I exist in one shell instance.' update_cmd =
+	echo 'see, I exist in one shell instance.' update_cmds =
 	echo "update commands go here"

-On install, install_cmd will be turned into a shell script, and then ran. on update, update_cmd will be turned into a shell script and then ran.
-If you want update_cmd to be the same you can do something like this: update_cmd = ${commandexample:install_cmd}
+On install, install_cmds will be turned into a shell script, and then ran. on update, update_cmds will be turned into a shell script and then ran.
+If you want update_cmds to be the same you can do something like this: update_cmds = ${commandexample:install_cmd}

 (where commandexample is the name of your part)